hapax/hapax.github.io/assets/chuzenji.md

 the nature of ruin.
 Is it mere grotesquerie, like the swan, things disharmonious in the arrangement of their parts?
-That would make it an aesthetic phenomenon like beauty, and in a way, ruin *is* beautiful, or at least, arresting in some gropingly analogous fashion.
+That would make it an aesthetic judgment like beauty, and in a way, ruin *is* beautiful, or at least, arresting in some gropingly analogous fashion.
 But disharmony is different from beauty, since easier to achieve; to paraphrase the opening lines of *Anna Karenina*, or the